Godfrey22152/Multi-Tier-GitOps-Project/Monitoring/README.md

 This creates a Prometheus metric named `bankapp_dashboard` with timing data for the `dashboard` method.
 This was also repeated for other critical methods which was used to to monitor performance, such as `registerAccount`, `deposit`, `withdraw`, and more.

 ### 3. Create a Metrics Configuration Class
-To enable the use of the `@Timed` annotation and configure Prometheus metrics, I created a configuration class. take a look at the **[src/main/java/com/example/bankapp/MetricsConfig.java](https://github.com/Godfrey22152/Multi-Tier-GitOps-Project/blob/main/src/main/java/com/example/bankapp/MetricsConfig.java)** class:
+To enable the use of the `@Timed` annotation and configure Prometheus metrics, I created a configuration class. take a look at the **[src/main/java/com/example/bankapp/MetricsConfig.java](https://github.com/Godfrey22152/Multi-Tier-GitOps-Project/blob/main/src/main/java/com/example/bankapp/MetricsConfig.java)** class.

 ### 4. Enable Prometheus Endpoint
 In the **[application.properties](https://github.com/Godfrey22152/Multi-Tier-GitOps-Project/blob/main/src/main/resources/application.properties)** file, I enabled the Prometheus metrics endpoint.
 This is typically part of the Spring Boot Actuator.
 This configuration ensures that the Spring Boot application exposes metrics in a format that Prometheus can scrape and use.